Medham278/ConversationalAIBot/README.md

 npm run build
 ```

-The build folder contains the optimized production build ready for deployment.
+The `dist` folder contains the optimized production build ready for deployment to any static hosting service.

+## API Integration

+The chat service (`src/api/chat.js`) handles:
+- Multiple model attempts with automatic fallback
+- Response parsing for different model formats
+- Intelligent error handling
+- Session management

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Test with and without API keys
 5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## Troubleshooting

+### Common Issues

+**Models returning 404 errors:**
+- This is normal with Hugging Face's free tier
+- The app automatically falls back to conversational responses
+- Try getting a Hugging Face API key for better reliability

+**Slow responses:**
+- Free tier models may take time to "warm up"
+- The app shows typing indicators during processing
+- Consider upgrading to Hugging Face Pro for faster responses

+**No responses:**
+- Check browser console for errors
+- Verify API key format if using one
+- The fallback system should still work without API access